Theatre marketing ideas for the Digital Age: Pt. 1

 A few ideas for YouTube promotions:

-- Short interviews with actors, stage designers, the director, crew or dramaturgs about the project
+- Did we say tell stories?
+Short interviews with actors, stage designers, the director, crew or dramaturgs about the project

 - Funny sketches that complement the current production